iwarner/CodeBlender-Middleman/source/localizable/docs/middleman.md

     $ sudo kill -9 15106

 ## Partials
-Check out overiding partial helpers https://gist.github.com/vernonk/4969096
+Check out overriding partial helpers https://gist.github.com/vernonk/4969096

 Partials form the building blocks for each project, in a manner of speaking